Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 factors against the optimal order based on the current tensor size.
 More generally, the function [`tensorcost`](@ref) is part of the interface and associated a cost value with every index of a tensor, which is then used in the cost model.
-With `costcheck=:warn`, a warning will be spawn for every tensor network where the actual contraction order (even when optimised using abstract costs) does not match with the ideal contraction order given the current `tensorcost` values.
+With `costcheck=:warn`, a warning will be spawned for every tensor network where the actual contraction order (even when optimised using abstract costs) does not match with the ideal contraction order given the current `tensorcost` values.
 With `costcheck = :cache`, the tensor networks with non-optimal contraction order are stored in a global package variable `TensorOperations.costcache`.
 However, when a tensor network is evaluated several times with different tensor sizes or tensor costs, only the evaluation giving rise to the largest total contraction cost for that network will appear in the cache (provided the actual contraction order deviates from the optimal order in that largest case).

 ## Backends, multithreading and GPUs